 As for the water, when it seeps into the ceramics, it will evaporate when heated up, causing the ceramics to expand and will be prone to breakage.

-Make sure to repeat the cleaning process every time you finish cooking before cooking in the Big Green Egg.
+It is a good idea to repeat the cleaning process every time you finish cooking and before cooking in the Big Green Egg.
+I always clean my Big Green Egg to get the ultimate outdoor cooking experience.

-By doing so, you not only discourage the build-up of any bacteria or mold, but you will also make the airways in the oven open for full and ease of temperature control.
+By doing so, you not only discourage the build-up of any bacteria or mold, but you will also make the airways in the oven open for full ease of the egg’s temperature control,.

 The Big Green Egg grills are handy and durable.
 So with enough and proper care, it is possible to let it be part of your family.